actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 $$

-## Assumptions of the Linear Regression Model
+## Assumptions of the Simple Linear Regression Model

 An important assumption in this model is that the errors are conditionally normally distributed $e_i|x_i$ with mean 0 and finite constant variance $\sigma^2$.
 Why conditional on $X=x$?
 Fixed $x_i$'s are assumed in order to generate predictions $\hat{y_i}$ used to calculate errors.
 Random error realisations therefore require fixed $x_i$.